Angular Charts

 More Charts Examples?

-There are several other charts which can be created by changing a couple of options.
+There are several other charts that can be created by changing a couple of options.
 More than 80+ samples can be found on Angular Chart Demos page.